BoredHackerBlog/loggingstuff/README.md

 I'm using Humio so winlogbeat.yml config I have here is specifically for it.
 In Humio, you do need to change default ingest-token parser to json (https://cloud.humio.com/sandbox/settings/ingest-tokens).

+# packetbeat
+loggingstuff_packetbeat.bat for installing and forwarding packetbeat logs.

+humio_packetbeat.yml is the config that I modified and use with Humio

 # links from where i took commands and inspiration from
 this course: https://www.blackhillsinfosec.com/training/applied-purple-teaming-training/